keboola/developers-docs/overview/encryption.md

 normally).
 Internally, the [Encrypt and Store configuration API call](http://docs.kebooladocker.apiary.io/#reference/encrypt/encrypt-and-store-configuration/save-configuration) is used.

+### Automated configuration adjustment

+*Note: Automated adjustment applies only to UI -- for components which have encryption enabled.*

+There are few automatic configuration adjustments UI does for you.

+They are applied in following order:

+1. Prefer encrypted values to plain values -- if you provide both `password` and `#password`, only the latter will be saved.
+2. Replace empty encrypted values by values of plain values -- if you provide both `password` and `#password`, but `#password` is null/empty, its value will be taken from the plain value.
+3. Remove all encrypted keys, which has null/empty values.

+Applying conditions above, the following configuration:

+{% highlight json %}
+{
+    "username": "JohnDoe",
+    "#password": "",
+    "password": "secret",
+    "#token": ""
+}
+{% endhighlight %}

+Will become:

+{% highlight json %}
+{
+    "username": "JohnDoe",
+    "#password": "secret"
+}
+{% endhighlight %}

 ## Encrypting Data with API

 The encryption API can encrypt either strings or arbitrary JSON data.
 For strings, the whole string is encrypted.
 For JSON data, only keys which start with `#` character and are scalar are encrypted.
 For example, encrypting